tahira-h/bikesharing/README.md

 Close the file.

 The fourth visualization provides the number of bike trips by gender for each hour of the week.
 As shown in the image, males has a higher amount of bike trips for each hour of the week.
 Females has the second highest amount of bike trips each week.
-Unknown genders have a low amount of bike trips each week.
+Unknown genders has the lowest amount of bike trips each week.

 [link to dashboard](https://public.tableau.com/profile/tahira3223#!/vizhome/TripsbyGenderWeekdayperHour_16203868434960/TripsbyGenderWeekdayperHour?publish=yes)